shdown/luastatus/README.md

      not return anything;
-   - if is a string, it is compiled as a function in a *separate state*, and when some event with the widget occurs, the compiled function is called in that state (not in widget state, in which `cb` gets called).
+   - if is a string, it is compiled as a function in a *separate state*, and when some event with the widget occurs, the compiled function is called in that state (not in the widget’s state, in which `cb` gets called).
 This may be useful for widgets that want not to receive data from plugin, but to generate it themselves (possibly using some external modules).
 Such a widget may want to specify `plugin = 'timer', opts = {period = 0}` and block in `cb` until it wants to update.
 The problem is that in this case,